 If you are not a business class traveller, but travelling on a Malaysia Airlines flight, you can purchase a pass to access this lounge here.

-At the time of publishing, entry was RM279 if you buy online beforehand (walk-in passes are also available) which I think is not worth it unless you really want a lounge experience or have a lot of time to kill, although entry is only for three hours maximum.
+At the time of publishing, entry was RM279 if you buy online beforehand (walk-in passes are also available that cost more) which I think is not worth it unless you really want a lounge experience or have a lot of time to kill, although entry is only for three hours maximum.

 If you are a Malaysia Airlines frequent flier, you can also use miles to purchase entry.

 This is a nice lounge to visit and we are glad we picked it over our other choices.
-We accessed it as a Srilankan Airlines business class passenger and it’s definitely a few steps above the Plaza Premium lounge we were offered access to.
+I first accessed it as a SriLankan Airlines business class passenger and it’s definitely a few steps above the Plaza Premium lounge we were offered access to.

 It’s a nice, big lounge, although not huge like some reviews had me thinking it would be.
 The resting areas are a nice touch, although the family room seemed somewhat pointless to me.
 All the international power points are awesome!

 The food is great – we loved what we ate.
-Since it was breakfast time, we did not try the bar and no one else was either, making this the best place to go for quiet!
+We did not try the bar and no one else was either, making this the best place to go for quiet!

-Overall, we recommend it as a great lounge at KLIA and in the Asian region in general, although I would not pay the high entry price for it if you are tossing it up as an economy flier.
+Overall, we recommend it as a great lounge at KLIA and in the Asian region in general.
+It definitely eases the pain of an airport transit 🙂